-In this work we uncover a novel class of structural phase transitions, which arise in scale-invariant networks and lattices undergoing a critical geometric breakdown under topological perturbations.
-This allows us to introduce the concept of geometric criticality, happening when lattices lose translational invariance and networks lose the homogeneous spectral structure We further demonstrate the existence of attraction basins that depend not only on dimension but also on microscopic structural details, such as the lattice tiling.
+Here, we uncover a novel class of structural phase transitions, which arise in scale-invariant networks and lattices undergoing a critical geometric breakdown under topological perturbations.
+This allows us to introduce the concept of geometric criticality, \new{occurring} when lattices lose translational invariance and networks lose the homogeneous spectral structure We further demonstrate the existence of attraction basins that depend not only on dimension but also on microscopic structural details, such as the lattice tiling.
 Topological shortcuts act as local perturbations that induce a global collapse of the underlying manifold once a critical threshold is crossed.
 Conversely, link dilution erodes dimensional uniformity, leading to multifractal-like geometries.
-For link dilution, this breakdown also generates high lacunarity values, a measure originally proposed to analyze the deviation of a fractal from being translationally invariant \cite{Gefen1980}, and that has been demonstrated to potentially impact critical phenomena on fractal lattices \cite{Gefen1983}.
+For link dilution, this breakdown also generates high lacunarity values, a measure originally proposed to analyze the deviation of a fractal from being translationally invariant \cite{Gefen1980}, which has been shown to impact critical phenomena on fractal lattices \cite{Gefen1983}.

-Instead, for HMNs, which are known to exhibit Griffiths phases due to their hierarchical heterogeneity~\cite{Moretti2013}, we provide the first evidence of scale-invariant networks that inherently possess high lacunarity, even in the absence of external perturbations.
+For HMNs, which are known to exhibit Griffiths phases due to their hierarchical heterogeneity~\cite{Moretti2013}, we provide the first evidence of scale-invariant networks that inherently possess high lacunarity, even in the absence of external perturbations.
 This supports earlier arguments that critical phenomena in fractal systems depend not only on dimension but also on more intricate geometric and topological features.
 In particular, our framework opens the door to an extensive analysis of Griffiths phases and broad-critical regions from a rigorous perspective.

 These geometric transitions, although purely structural in origin, are likely a signature of strong dynamical consequences, potentially altering well-known processes such as transport, synchronization, or memory properties in real systems.
 We hope that this work will stimulate future research in this direction.